 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED:

-The job incumbent is required to demonstrate the knowledge and skills necessary to provide care appropriate to patients served.
-This requires that the incumbent demonstrates knowledge of the princi¬ples of growth and devel¬opment as well as the physical, emotional and psycho-social needs patients.
+1. The job incumbent is required to demonstrate the knowledge and skills necessary to provide patient care appropriate to the age of the patients served on the unit.
+This requires that the incumbent demonstrates knowledge of the principles of growth and development as well as the physical, emotional and psycho-social needs of the patient population served.

-Work requires unit-specific orientation and on-the-job training to learn department/unit policies, procedures and work routines; to develop proficiency in use of medical equipment and instru-ments used on assigned unit; to learn nursing care and quality assurance standards; and gain an understanding of the types of infants cared for on the unit, their needs, and effective nursing interventions.
+4. Work may require 6-10 weeks unit-specific orientation and on-the-job training to learn department/unit policies, procedures and work routines; to develop proficiency in use of medical equipment and instruments used on assigned unit; to learn nursing care and quality improvement standards; and gain an understanding of the types of patients cared for on unit, their needs, and effective nursing interventions.

-Work requires the interpersonal skills necessary to comfort patients, family members, and/or significant others; to communicate effectively and concisely with other care providers; and to instruct patients, family members, and/or significant others in home care procedures.
+5. Work requires the interpersonal skills necessary to comfort patients, family members and/or significant others; to communicate effectively and concisely with other patient care providers; and to instruct patients, family members and/or significant others in self-care/home care procedures.

-Work requires analytical ability necessary to assess patient’s physical, psychological and social needs, develops individualized care plans, and evaluate responses to medical and nursing interventions.
+6. Work requires analytical ability necessary to assess patients' physical, psychological and social needs, develops individualized patient plans of care, and evaluate patients' responses to medical and nursing interventions